Queer technicians are the foundation of the theatre industry

 “I had not considered joining a union until this pandemic.
 The gig economy has no safety net in the U.S. The closest thing the U.S. has to the safety net that other countries provide freelance and gig workers is a union,” expressed Olguin.

-His concerns about joining a union, he admits, stemmed from his impressions that “most of the union houses in the city don’t present the kind of work that I like working on.
+He admits his concerns about joining a union stemmed from his impressions that “most of the union houses in the city don’t present the kind of work that I like working on.
 Some of it has to do with my own preconceived notions about how accepting or not accepting the community is.
 There’s always talk about how it’s a ‘Boys Club,’ or it’s only for people part of a particular family (especially in NYC.)
 I think the unions in New York have a huge history and because of that have a lot of entrenched beliefs and community standards.”

 Ebony Burton, (she/her) who was briefly in a Local 1 apprenticeship, said, “It’s just such a different environment.
 The focus is on the job as a job and not on the art of the job, which is very difficult for me and is why I ended up leaving.”
 Burton, who is now studying lighting design at NYU, went on to say that “working in a straight white male-dominated field, every aspect of one’s identity as someone who doesn’t belong to those groups is constantly under scrutiny.
 I feel like I pick and choose which aspects of my identity to reveal.
 Partially for my own protection and sanity, but I think also I try to make a point of defying certain stereotypes.”

-For myself (they/them) and many others, tech theatre has served as a place to explore gender and expression through physical labor and artistry, as well as an opportunity to make a living while working in the arts.
+For myself (they/them) and many others, tech theatre has served as a place to explore gender and expression through physical labor and artistry and an opportunity to make a living while working in the arts.
 “If you can do anything else, and it would make you happy, go do it, and if you can’t do anything else, then you’re in the right place,” shared Zeitler, quoting the words of their freshman design technology professor, “and that’s kind of how I feel."
-For many of us in the arts, this holds true, despite recent pressure to find another career.
+This holds true for many of us in the arts, despite recent pressure to find another career.

 The technicians I spoke with for this article are currently enrolled (or planning on being enrolled) in higher-level education, specifically for technical theatre.
 This is an industry many have devoted years of their life and hard-earned finances to that is rapidly disappearing without any kind of safety net.

-Red Alert #WeMakeEvents, according to its website, “a coalition of trade bodies, businesses, unions, and live events workers, who [lit] up their venues, homes, and cities red in over 1,500 locations across North America to raise public and media awareness in support of the live events sector” on September 1st, 2020.
+According to its website, Red Alert #WeMakeEvents was “a coalition of trade bodies, businesses, unions, and live events workers, who [lit] up their venues, homes, and cities red in over 1,500 locations across North America to raise public and media awareness in support of the live events sector” on September 1st, 2020.

 Many of these workers are advocating for extended PUA.
 “I have a lot of concerns about how something like this catastrophic world event can permanently damage a community.
 I think that scares me the most,” expressed Olguin.
 “I wonder how many people are going to stay after this.
 How many people are going to move away to find work elsewhere?
 How much work is there going to be for us moving forward?
 Are we going to become hyper-competitive because the job market is so tight?”